 As you know, Windows 10 is the latest version that Microsoft wants to install on every machine.
-One major change the came was ‘Digital License,’ i.e., you don’t any 25-digit product key to activate Windows 10 after you reinstall it.
+One major change that came was ‘Digital License,’ i.e., you don’t have any 25-digit product key to activate Windows 10 after you reinstall it.

 Windows 10 now activates itself automatically using the digital license tied to your Microsoft account.
 This method is mostly followed by OEMs who preload Windows 10 on their laptops and still.